Bira/octopus-carnival/_drafts/wir-mm3-4e-devil-vizier.md

-If you prefer the standard 4e lore, then the main difference is that vizier devils will try to get their masters to sign a soul contract either as a pre-condition to their service, or as an "upsell" in exchange for greater power or greather hellish support at some point after they begin their work as advisors.
+If you prefer the standard 4e lore, then the main difference is that vizier devils will try to get their masters to sign a soul contract either as a pre-condition to their service, or as an "upsell" in exchange for greater power or greater hellish support at some point after they begin their work as advisors.

 A 4e-style, contract-based vizier devil is ironically less treacherous than the